-If the new boards press down on the insulation, it will reduce their effectiveness and your home won’t be as energy efficient – in other words, badly installed loft boards can bump up your heating bills – the last thing you want in the current climate.
+If the new boards press down on the insulation, it will reduce their effectiveness and your home won’t be as energy-efficient, in other words, badly installed loft boards can bump up your heating bills – the last thing you want in the current climate.

-A very badly installed loft board floor can also disrupt the airflow from the roof vents, this can create problems with condensation – in other words, all your items stored in the loft will get wet in the winter.
+A very badly installed loft board floor can also disrupt the airflow from any roof vents which can create problems with condensation, meaning any items in the loft may get damp in the winter.

 While those with good DIY skills should be able to board out a loft without any issues, it’s not a job for a complete novice.

 We are conducting research into how much homeowners think certain home improvement projects will cost.

 The question below is entirely optional and your answer won’t affect how much you pay for loft boards:

 How Much Does it Cost For a Pro to Install Loft Boards?